 If you abrogate these conditions, your business will be responsible for both reporting these breaches and withholding income from your international contractors.

 One of the common mistakes when paying foreign contractors is failing to pay taxes.
-Depending on the country where the contractor is located, there may be tax obligations to local government as well as laws and regulations that require the business to withhold taxes on the payment made to the contractor.
+The contractor's location may impose tax obligations to the local government, and laws and regulations may require the business to withhold taxes on payments made to the contractor.

 When you pay international contractors, these foreign taxes may include income, social security tax, and other payroll taxes.
 In some cases, the contractor may also need to file a tax return in the foreign country to report the income received from the foreign business.
 It’s important for businesses to understand the tax payment process in the foreign contractor’s country to avoid any legal and financial repercussions when paying foreign contractors.